kaycebasques/cube/README.md

 OK what happens when I try to build now?

 It seems like it's building correctly but it's taking a while.

 OK it built!
 So how can I actually use this stuff now??

+**Takeaway**: Is there any way to speed up / simplify this external dep stuff??

 (In my first attempt I was lucky because I knew where to look for other examples e.g. `sample_project` and upstream Pigweed itself.
 A real prospective